Thousands of new domain names are being released, giving businesses a wider choice when trying to find a memorable domain name for their company

 Are local domains your best bet?

 Some experts believe local and regional domains like .london, .scot, .cymru or .wales are most likely to achieve prominence.
-Some of these gTLDs have been created as the result of well-supported campaigns, which could make them more likely to succeed.

 Certainly, some businesses will see benefit in having a domain that ties them to a particular location, and it's possible Google and other search engines may give more weighting to these domains in local searches.